Tercept-Inc/tercept-opt-android-sdk-ext/README.md

                           .
 ```
   All the methods described below need to be called for each instantiation of the class.
-  At every page where adunits are integrated with Tercept:
+  At every page where adunits are integrated with Tercept

 ### For fetching key values for adunits from tercept server